Barnstaple divorce solicitors, Slee Blackwell, look at the concealment of assets in a divorce

 Neither Mrs Gohil nor Mrs Sharland was willing to leave things at that and their cases went together to the Supreme Court.
 In both cases the court agreed that the original orders must be set aside as they were based on fraudulent information.

 So where does that leave us?
 The court has certainly confirmed beyond all doubt that the duty to give full and frank disclosure is an absolute one and that the duty is not only owed by each spouse to the other, but by each spouse to the court.
 If an agreement is made and one party subsequently concludes that it was on the basis of fraudulent misrepresentation or non-disclosure it is up to them to prove this.
 If they can do so then the agreement, or agreed order, can be set aside unless the fraudulent party is able to prove both that the innocent party would have signed up to the same agreement even if they’d known the true position and that if a court had been called on to adjudicate the case the order would not have been significantly different.
 All the signs are that unless the non-disclosure was trivial it’s going to be very hard for the fraudulent party to overcome these hurdles.

-At Slee Blackwell, our specialist Family Law team will help you get full disclosure before you decide whether to agree an order.
+At Slee Blackwell, our specialist Barnstaple divorce solicitors are experienced in dealing with cases where a spouse has deliberately concealed assets.
+We will help you get full disclosure before you decide whether to agree an order.
 We will provide you with realistic, pragmatic advice so that you don’t run up unnecessary and unjustified legal fees.
 If there is evidence of hidden assets or income however we won’t stop until we get to the bottom of it to make sure that your financial settlement is fair to you and based on the true financial picture.

-Call Barnstaple divorce solicitors on 0808 139 1606 for expert guidance and a FREE initial assessment of your case.
+Call Barnstaple divorce solicitors Slee Blackwell on 0333 888 0404 for expert guidance and a FREE initial assessment of your case.